 So you’ve always wanted to go on a road trip around Iceland but you don’t want to blow your budget too much.
 Well, you’re in luck!
-Having done Iceland on a budget before, I have a few practical tips to share.
-Thought you might find them useful in your trip-planning.
+Having visited Iceland on a budget before, I have a few practical tips to share that you might find helpful in your trip-planning.
 They’re all based on common sense, really, so I wouldn’t claim them to be mind-blowing. :-)

 Time of Visit